Akshayvh94/DemoGenOpenSource/README.md

 ## Prerequisite

- 1. This application requires Visual Studio 2017.
+ 1. This application requires Visual Studio 2017

+ 1. GitHub Account

+## How to Run this application locally?

- 1. Clone the solution to your local repository or fork it to your GitHub repo and clone it from your repository.
+  Clone the solution to your local repository or fork it to your GitHub repo and clone it from your repository.

-## How to Run this application locally

   To run locally you need to get access token and hard code it in the code.
 To get Access Token Signin with your VSTS credentials [here](https://mstokengenerator.azurewebsites.net)

   Once you got the Access Token, open **Environment Controller** in **VSTSDemoBuilder** web project, go to line number 274, uncomment it and replace the value with your access token.

    ![CreateMethod](Images/CreateMethod.png)

   Keep break points at line number 186 and 264.
 Run your application.

  Once the browser loads the sign in page, change the URL to ***/Environment/Create***.
 Once the control hits the Break point, jump the control to line number 264 and press F5 key to continue the debugging session.

-## Want to host?
+## How to host?

  1. Register your application with [Microsoft App Registration](https://app.vsaex.visualstudio.com/app/register?mkt=en-US) page